yisoonshin/SOCUtils/README.md

 * If the domain can't be visited at all, indicating lack of a DNS A record (ConnectionError)
 * If it can be reached, does the root page include references to parking, registration, etc.?
 * If we try to visit a nonsensical URI, does it return the same content as the homepage as opposed to returning a 404 error?

+## cryptoTools
+No fully fleshed out encryption policy for team project files?
+You can try using the scripts in this module to generate a public key pair (RSA 4096 block) and AES128 cipher.
+The symmetric cipher is used for transforming the content for speed, and its details (.conf file) encrypted and decrypted using the RSA keys.